MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ![Pregame](assets/img/pregame.jpg)

 ### Division Standings
 It can display standings for the provided division.
 Since the 32x32 board is too small to display wins and losses together, the wins and losses are alternated on the board every 5 seconds.
+You can also specify "NL Wild Card" or "AL Wild Card" as a 'division' to see the top 5 teams in each league's wild card race.

 ![standings-wins](assets/img/standings-wins.jpg) ![standings-losses](assets/img/standings-losses.jpg) ![standings-wide](assets/img/wide-standings-demo.jpg)